 A Generational Story of the Holocaust and of the Transformational Power of Music

-The Cello Still Sings: A Generational Story of the Holocaust and the Transformative Power of Music, PageMill Press’ first book, is scheduled to be published on April 8, 2021, the designated date of Holocaust Memorial Day in 2021, which is commemorated annually by Jewish communities.
+The Cello Still Sings: A Generational Story of the Holocaust and the Transformative Power of Music, PageMill Press’ first book, is scheduled to be published in summer 2021.

 In the last weeks of his life, my father disclosed deeply hidden secrets—stories I had never heard, about his survival of the Holocaust.
 As a child, I was haunted by the eerie hush surrounding my parents’ experiences during World War II.
 In the fifth decade of my life, the truth of their history was finally revealed, with one startling revelation.